Marcus Semien Player Props: Rangers vs. Orioles

 Marcus Semien At The Plate

-- Among the qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 24th and he is 34th in slugging.
+- Semien has an OPS of .859, fueled by an OBP of .369 and a team-best slugging percentage of .490 this season.

-- Semien is batting .364 with one homer during his last outings and is on a 14-game hitting streak.
+- Among qualifying batters, he ranks 16th in batting average, while his on-base percentage ranks 26th and he is 36th in slugging.

-- In 16.3% of his games this season, he has hit a long ball, and 3.5% of his trips to the dish.
+- Semien will look to extend his 15-game hitting streak.
+He's batting .273 with one homer in his last outings.

-- In 53.1% of his games this year, Semien has had at least one RBI.
-He's picked up more than one in 18.4% and driven in three or more of his team's runs in four contests.
+- Looking at the 50 games he has played this season, he's homered in eight of them (16.0%), and in 3.4% of his trips to the plate.

-- In 32 of 49 games this year, he has scored, and 10 of those games included multiple runs.
+- In 52.0% of his games this season, Semien has notched at least one RBI.
+In nine of those games (18.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.